loopandlearn/news/docs/index.md

 * Recorded sessions at&nbsp;[<span translate="no">LOOP and LEARN</span>&nbsp;YouTube Channel](https://www.youtube.com/c/loopandlearn)

-## T1D Community
+## Diabetes Community Involvement

 We are excited that numerous members of our team are participating in diabetes conferences.
-This not only helps to educate us better, it also helps insert more of the people behind DIY looping and support into the conversations that take place high up in the diabetes realm- a great thing for all of our interests!
+This not only helps to educate us better, it also helps insert more of the people behind&nbsp;<span translate="no">DIY looping</span>&nbsp;and support into the conversations that take place high up in the diabetes realm- a great thing for all of our interests!

-* d-data exChange
+* <span translate="no">d-data exChange</span>
-* EASD: European Association for the Study of Diabetes
+* <span translate="no">EASD: European Association for the Study of Diabetes</span>
-* TCOYD: Taking Control of Your Diabetes
+* <span translate="no">TCOYD: Taking Control of Your Diabetes</span>
-* Friends for Life
+* <span translate="no">Friends for Life</span>
-* ATTD: Advanced Technologies & Treatments for Diabetes
+* <span translate="no">ATTD: Advanced Technologies & Treatments for Diabetes</span>
-* American Diabetes Association
+* <span translate="no">American Diabetes Association</span>
-* ISPAD: International Society for Pediatric and Adolescent Diabetes
+* <span translate="no">ISPAD: International Society for Pediatric and Adolescent Diabetes</span>

 ## Fix for Error: Build with Browser